Finding it difficult to install Google Tag Manager on your WordPress website?

 Google Tag Manager is a centralized tool for all the tags you have for your website.
 It lets you control all the tags from a single dashboard.
 You can manage all your scripts from a single dashboard.
 Setting up Google Tag Manager can be tricky in the beginning, but its user-friendly interface makes it a lot easier to use, even for a beginner.

-This is a simplified guide on how to install Google Tag Manager to your WordPress.
+This is a simplified guide on how to install Google Tag Manager on your WordPress.
 But first, let’s see what is Google Tag Manager and how it can be useful to you.

 What Is Google Tag Manager?

-Google tag manager is a tag management system that allows you to add multiple code snippets to track the conversation, traffic, and other analytical data.
+Google Tag Manager is a tag management system that allows you to add multiple code snippets to track the conversation, traffic, and other analytical data.
 With google tag manager you can manage all your tags from just a single dashboard.
-There are built-in tag templates for Google Analytics, DoubleClick, Adwords, Google Consumer Survey, and many other third-party analytics and tracking platform.
+There are built-in tag templates for Google Analytics, DoubleClick, Adwords, Google Consumer Survey, and many other third-party analytics and tracking platforms.

-Google tag manager is majorly used to see how a campaign or a particular advertisement is doing.
+Google Tag Manager is mainly used to see how a campaign or a particular advertisement is doing.
 The tag lets you know if a website visitor who clicked your advertisement eventually completed a valuable action such as signing up for a subscription plan or making a purchase of your product.

 So basically, Google Tag Manager is a centralized tool that maintains all the site’s tags.
 If you want to update the tag for any particular campaign, then you might need to adjust and edit some code snippets, which are not beginner-friendly.
 Even for the advanced user, it is not preferable as updating tags usually has a big chance of making an error.
 So, Google Tag Manager makes it easy to update as you don’t have to manually add code blocks to web pages.

-Google Tag Manager also ensures that the site run properly and with a user-friendly error checking process, it handles critical data more safely.
+Google Tag Manager also ensures that the site runs properly and with a user-friendly error-checking process, it handles critical data more safely.
 It also ensures that your site runs properly even when there is more traffic.

 How to Install Google Tag Manager in WordPress?